 Let some air out of your tires if the terrain looks hazardous BEFORE you need to.
-This will increase your tires footprint for much better traction and reduce the potential for sharp rocks to pop your tire as well.
-I like to let air out until the side walls of the tire start to bulge.
-If you have an air gauge you can usually go as low as 12 psi without beadlock rims, but don't go any lower or you risk throwing a tire off the rim.
-Keep in mind that if you have to return to paved or high speed driving conditions you will need to air the tires back up or your vehicles handling will be mushy and dangerous.
+This will increase your tires’ footprint for much better traction and reduce the potential for sharp rocks to pop your tire as well.
+We recommend letting air out until the side walls of the tire start to bulge.
+If you have an air gauge, you can usually go as low as 12 psi without beadlock rims, but don't go any lower or you risk throwing a tire off the rim.
+Keep in mind that if you have to return to paved or high speed driving conditions, you will need to air the tires back up or your vehicle’s handling will be mushy and dangerous.
 Again, try to air down before you are stuck!

-Alright, you've aired down, the tires won't grab, you are officially stuck.
+Alright, you've aired down, the tires won't grab, and you are officially stuck.
 This is where the ActionTrax become your best friend.
 Simply get them out, clear out some material around the tire so that the ActionTrax can make contact with the tire tread and jam the ActionTrax as best you can against the tire.
-If you only have two ActionTrax put them on the drive tires (front or back) if you have four ActionTrax put one under each wheel.
-For long silt beds or mud bogs it's best to have your codriver help out by grabbing them as you cross over and throwing them back in front of the slowly moving vehicle to "leap frog" it through extremely deep sections.
+If you only have two ActionTrax, put them on the drive tires (front or back) if you have four ActionTrax, put one under each wheel.
+For long silt beds or mud bogs, it's best to have your co-driver help out by grabbing them as you cross over and throwing them back in front of the slowly moving vehicle to "leap frog" it through extremely deep sections.